DWARF: Structure

 DWARF uses a data structure called a Debugging Information Entry (DIE) to represent each variable, type, procedure, etc. A DIE has a tag (e.g., DW_TAG_variable, DW_TAG_pointer_type, DW_TAG_subprogram) and attributes (key-value pairs).
 A DIE can have nested (child) DIEs, forming a tree structure.
-A DIE attribute can refer to another DIE anywhere in the tree—for instance, a DIE representing a variable would have a DW_AT_type entry pointing to the DIE describing the variable's type.
+A DIE attribute can refer to another DIE anywhere in the tree—for instance, a DIE representing a variable would have a DW_AT_type entry pointing to the DIE describing the variable's type; this is a "local" reference.
+DIE also allows referencing an arbitrary other DWARF entry (even one that's in a different .debug_info section), or to reference an entry in the common block by name.

-To save space, two large tables needed by symbolic debuggers are represented as byte-coded instructions for simple, special-purpose finite-state machines.
-The Line Number Table, which maps code locations to source code locations and vice versa, also specifies which instructions are part of function prologues and epilogues.
-The Call Frame Information table allows debuggers to locate frames on the call stack.

-DWARF has been divided into different sections such as .debug_info, .debug_frame, etc.